Meet our Champions

 Bruno Silvester Lopes (Teesside University, UK)

-Dr. Bruno Lopes is interested in the molecular epidemiology, AMR and ecology of Gram-negative bacteria such as Campylobacter, Acinetobacter, Pseudomonas and Helicobacter.
-He collaborates with a diverse range of researchers to find evidence-based solutions for global challenges.
-He became a microbiology society champion because he is a strong advocate of making microbiology accessible to people from all backgrounds and especially those in countries where resources are limited.
+I am interested in the molecular epidemiology, AMR and ecology of Gram-negative bacteria such as Campylobacter, Acinetobacter, Pseudomonas and Helicobacter.
+I collaborate with a diverse range of researchers to find evidence-based solutions for global challenges.
+I became a Microbiology Society Champion because I am a strong advocate of making microbiology accessible to people from all backgrounds and especially those in countries where resources are limited.

 -